Table of Contents

 Making real progress toward lasting recovery and regaining a life that can be truly enjoyed requires commitment.
 Thus, there are certain steps that everyone must go through, no matter how long they have used drugs or alcohol.
 The first of these steps is making a commitment to quitting and getting better.

-5 Reasons to Commit to Medical Detox
+Commit to Medical Detox

 The choice to get better, and every step along the path of recovery, requires commitment.
 There’s no way around it.
 By having clear reasons for your commitments, you’ll find it easier to stay engaged and focused in the process.

 Even though every person will need to find the unique factors that inspire them, the following are tried and true.

 Here are 5 reasons why anyone should consider making the commitment to a medically supervised detox:

 - You’ll be safer and more comfortable.
 When you decide to stop taking drugs or drinking, you must make sure that you do it in a safe manner.
 Some symptoms of withdrawal can be severe and even life threatening.
 By entering a medical detox center you will have a doctor who understands your needs.
 He or she will know what changes are occurring in your body and brain.
 The doctor can provide care and medications to help you.
 These will reduce discomfort and make withdrawal go as smoothly and as safely as possible.